-On the Administration Tool, edit the JDBC data source and click the tab Read & Write and select Use bulk data load APIs.
+Log in to Virtual DataPort, edit the JDBC data source and click the tab Read & Write.
+Select Use bulk data load APIs and provide this information:

 In the GS URI text field, enter the URI to which the data source will upload the data file.
 For example: